MagnusJohansson/DeleteWSSFiles/README.md

 # DeleteWSSFiles
-This small utility will delete files and documents from a site collection from SharePoint or MOSS 2007.

 This small command line utility is used for deleting files and documents from a SharePoint or MOSS 2007 site collection.

 ## Usage